 1. The Heart of Yoga by TKV Desikachar

 The Heart of Yoga is one of the most influential and important books on yoga.
 Written by TKV Desikachar, the son of Sri Krishnamacharya who is often described as the grandfather of modern yoga, it’s a deceptively simple book written in a straightforward, easy to read style.
-I’ve read this book every year for over 15 years and each time I pick it up I find a paragraph that I swear I’ve never read before.
+I’ve read this book every year for nearly 20 years and each time I pick it up I find a paragraph that I swear I’ve never read before.
 And that’s the beauty of this book – you can read it according to YOUR level of understanding, from total beginner to experienced practitioner.
 As you grow and learn, so the layers of complexity in the text unfold.
 It covers all the key principles of classical hatha yoga, including asana, sequencing, pranayama and meditation.
 It also delves into yoga philosophy, offering practical ways of understanding one of yoga’s most famous texts – the 2,000 year old Yoga Sutras of Patanjali.
 In fact, the Heart of Yoga contains a full translation of the Yoga Sutras, complete with Desikachar’s no-nonsense commentary.
-This book is a MUST for all serious students of yoga and it's a mandatory text for all Adore Yoga Teacher Trainings, from Level 1 RYT 200 right through to 1000hr Yoga Therapist Certification.
+This book is a MUST for all serious students of yoga and it's a mandatory text for all Adore Yoga Therapy trainings.

 2. Teaching Yoga: Exploring the teacher-student relationship by Donna Farhi

 This book won’t show you how to perform asana or teach pranayama.
-It’s about the relationship between teacher and student and should be mandatory reading for all teacher trainees.
-The yoga industry has been rocked by dozens of scandals in recent years, from sexual abuse to financial mismanagement.
-Nearly every major yoga tradition, including Satyananda, the Krishnamacharya lineage, Yoga in Daily Life, Jivamukti and Anusara, have been devastated by the shocking behaviour of senior figures past and present.
+It’s about the relationship between teacher and student and should be mandatory reading for all yoga teachers and yoga therapists.
+The yoga industry has been rocked by many high profile scandals in recent years, from sexual abuse to financial mismanagement.
+Nearly every major yoga tradition has been devastated by the shocking behaviour of senior figures past and present.
 And still, ethics are hardly touched on in yoga teacher trainings, largely ignored by industry bodies and are seldom taught in a way that demands the deep critical thinking that every yoga teacher should cultivate.
 Donna Farhi covers the critical ethical questions for yoga teachers, from exploring the role of teacher (yes, students sometimes put you on a pedestal and that’s a big responsibility), to appropriate teaching practices (when is a class too big?
 When are adjustments not ok?
 Is it ever ok to sleep with a student?) through to professional conduct (how much should you charge?
 Should you keep confidentiality when a student hints at self harm?
 How do you handle complaints?)
 This book is a reminder that the 8 Limbs of Yoga begin with ethics, not asana.